ahmadmicro/tinydb/README.rst

 Supported Python Versions
 *************************

-TinyDB has been tested with Python 3.5 - 3.8 and PyPy.
+TinyDB has been tested with Python 3.5 - 3.8, PyPy and Micropython.

 Example Code
 ************